Classical Verification of Quantum Computations in Linear Time: Analysis of Collective Phase Test ( )

 \subsection{Randomization Operator $\cR_2$}

-Let's start to define the randomization operator that randomizes a semi-honest form to a pre-phase-honest form.
-To do that, we will define an operator $\fAdd_{\vec{b}}$ operated on the $\vec{x}_{\vec{b}}$-branch for each $\vec{b}\in \{0,1\}^{1+L}$. \begin{defn} Assume Setup \ref{setup:4}.
-Consider a purified joint state $\ket{\varphi}$ in semi-honest form:
+Let's start to define the randomization operator that randomizes a basis-honest form in Setup \ref{setup:4} to a pre-phase-honest form.
+To do that, we will define an operator $\fAdd_{\vec{b}}$ operated on the $\vec{\bx}_{\vec{b}}$-branch, for $\vec{b}\in \{0,1\}^{1+L}$. \begin{defn} Consider a purified joint state $\ket{\varphi}$ in Setup \ref{setup:4} and a basis-honest form of $\bK$: